 What stuck me at the time is how negative the commentary was toward its business.
-I wonder how much was related to the performance of the business empire versus the fact that the Dow Jones Industrial Average outperformed McDonald’s stock significantly over that time.
+I wonder how much was related to the performance of the business empire versus the fact that the Dow Jones Industrial Average outperformed McDonald’s over that time.
 I don’t just mean from financial media either (you know the old “millennials don’t eat unhealthy food” argument).
-The company itself was gloomy to the point that former CEO Don Thompson lost his job due the sales growth data.
+The company itself was gloomy to the point that former CEO Don Thompson lost his job due to sales growth data.